hemingchen/m1-docker-vnc-ros/README.md

 It contains ROS Melodic, Gazebo 11, xfce, vnc, and no-vnc (for vnc through web browser).

-It has been tested on Mac with both Intel and Apple M1 Silicon running macOS 11 Big Sur.
+It has been tested on Macs with Intel and Apple M1 Silicon running macOS 11 Big Sur.

 ## Usage